 The Sacred Realm of Mount Kenya

-Mount Kenya is Africa’s second highest peak, regarded as the sacred realm of Ngai, God of the local Kikuyu people and known by them as the “place of light”.
+Africa’s second highest peak is regarded as the sacred realm of Ngai, God of the local Kikuyu people and known by them as the “place of light”.
 It’s an inspiring sight best viewed at dawn when illuminated by the sun’s early rays.

-Intrepid trekkers and climbers will be drawn to the challenging granite cliffs and volcanic rock of the snow capped peak of Mt Kenya.
+Kenya Holidays don't have to just be about wildlife.
+Intrepid trekkers and climbers will be drawn to the challenging granite cliffs and volcanic rock of the snow capped peak of Mount Kenya.
 For everyone else there are plenty of wonderful hill-walks through wildlife rich ranges that don’t require technical skills.